Capevace/youtube-dl-ui/README.md

 ```

 ## Changelog
+### Version 1.2.0
+- Added Docker support
+- Removed automatic config file creation, you will need to do so yourself now
+- Added configuration via environment variables

 ### Version 1.1.0
 - Updated design to fit new version of @capevace/mission-control
 - Fixed some socket connection issues